andkov/psy564/README.md

 Longitudinal Modeling
 ============

-Accompanies a graduate course on longitudinal modeling (PSY-564) at the University of Victoria in the Spring of 2015.
+Scripts and libraries to accompany a graduate course on longitudinal modeling (PSY-564) taught at the University of Victoria in the spring of 2015 by Scott Hofer and Andriy Koval.